What Is the Minimum Wage in Greece?

 Government Policies and Legislation

-The Greek government periodically reviews and adjusts the minimum wage to align with economic conditions and social objectives.
-Recent announcements indicate plans to increase the minimum wage from €830 to €950 by 2027, reflecting a commitment to improving living standards.
+The Greek government reviews and adjusts the minimum wage on an annual basis to align with economic conditions and social policy goals.
+As of January 1, 2026, the national minimum wage stands at €880 per month, following the increase implemented in April 2025.
+The government has publicly stated its intention to continue raising the minimum wage in the coming years, with a target of reaching approximately €950 by 2027, reflecting its commitment to improving living standards.

 Minimum Wage History and Trends in Greece